acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 - [ ] explains why repository mining is appropriate for the proposed research problem
 - [ ] defines unit(s) of analysis or observation
+    - research questions must be clearly stated
+- [ ] describes and justifies the selection criteria of the sources (i.e., where the repositories will be mined from).
+It must include:
+    - sources types considered, and what information is available in them
+    - a statement of purpose on why this source provides a set of reasons or goals for collecting the data/repositories (e.g., why choose one version control over another).
+Consider: number of repositories to obtain and their suitability for the study, the data quality, terms and conditions that may limit access to information, and other factors of influence (e.g., enabling future works)
+    - describes how the repositories will be searched for, including use of third-party tools, APIs, languages of choice (e.g., both programming language, and natural language if relevant)
+    - describes how the search may pose a threat to the validity (e.g., need to sample the results, the search algorithm may be obscure, the search string may produce false positive or omit relevant repositories)
+- [ ] describes and justifies how the repositories are selected
+    - describes the nature of the repositories being selected
+    - describes the timing of the search (e.g., some search algorithm may produce different results based on stars, commits, etc.)
-- [ ] describes and justifies selection criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection)
+    - describes the inclusion and exclusion criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection, project structure, type of repositories)
+    - describes how the inclusion and exclusion criteria was validated (e.g., by manually inspecting the results of the automated search)
+    - describes the procedure for the acquisition (e.g., first selecting repositories and then downloading, or all completed together)
-- [ ] describes dataset characteristics including data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages)
+- [ ] describes dataset characteristics including data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages), if this is not limited by an Ethical Protocol
 - [ ] describes data preprocessing steps
+- [ ] if the data obtained is too largee to be processed in its entirety
+    - explains the reason of the constraint (e.g., unfeasibility of a manual study, processing limitations, scope limitations)
+    - explains how this was narrowed
+    - if samples were used, details the calculation, if it was randomly selected or not
+    - mitigates possible threats to the validity of the study (e.g., generalizability), steps taken, and includes the threat.
+May explain future works that continue or validate the sample
 - [ ] if manual annotations are carried out:
     - uses multiple annotators; reports the number of annotators
     - describes the annotators (e.g. demographics, experience, training),